HOME & MENU ARCHIVE ACCOMMODATION LINKS ABOUT GUESTBOOK

 Doonagore Castle Doolin Doolin

 A little to the north of the cliffs is the village of Doolin overlooked by Doonagore Castle, (left photo).
 Once a busy fishing village Doolin is widely known today as the capital of traditional Irish music with nightly live music sessions in its three pubs and the Micho Russell Festival Weekend held each year in February.
+The age of Doonagore Castle is not certain but many sources indicate it was built in the 14th century, it was restored in the 1970's after falling into disrepair and is now a private residence so is not open to visitors.
 Ferry services to the nearby Aran Islands launch from Doolin as well as Rossaveal and Galway.

 Galway Salthill Galway